Skip to content

 Sample code

-You might be familiar with localStorage for storing and retrieving objects:
+You might be familiar with localStorage for storing and retrieving data:

 javascript